droogmic/microrust/src/setup/README.md

 # Development environment setup

-Dealing with microcontrollers involves several tools as we'll be dealing with an architecture different than your laptop's and we'll have to run and debug programs on a "remote" device.
+Dealing with microcontrollers involves several tools, as we'll be dealing with an architecture different than your laptop's, and we'll have to run and debug programs on a "remote" device.

 ## Documentation